 I returned to Yoramu two nights later for more!
 I was hooked on what this bar had to offer and hungry to learn more about the different incarnations of sake.
 I now make sure to visit Yoramu each time I visit Kyoto, usually more than once per trip too.
 With each visit comes a new and unique sake experience, and of course, a wealth of sake knowledge and passion from Yoram himself.

 Yoram Ofer was born in Jerusalem, Israel, in 1962.
 At the end of his military service, he travelled to Japan in 1984 and has been based there ever since.
 He opened Yoramu at the end of 2000 and over the years, it has become more of a sake institution than just a sake bar – and by his loyal customers, is certainly treated as such, with patrons having the upmost respect for Yoram’s wisdom and his willingness to experiment with ageing sake at uncontrolled temperatures to create such a unique experience with a beverage that is, more often than not, drank quite young.
 Everything Yoram serves is Junmai and a lot of the sake he ages is unpasteurised.
 Yoram says his main goal is to offer his patrons a wide taste range, and he certainly does that.
-It is not rare to be able to try the same sake from two different ‘vintages’, sometimes over 20 years apart – just that alone is worth a visit for any sake lover or even just the sake-curious.
+It is a rare opportunity to be able to try the same sake from two different ‘vintages’, sometimes over 20 years apart – but Yoram makes this possible and just that alone is worth a visit for any sake lover or even just the ‘sake-curious’.
 He also has excellent and eclectic taste in music.